SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 This applies equally to operators with state-of-the-art SMS databases.
 The root cause for this finding in every case I've seen is poor safety culture.
 There are two scenarios I commonly see play out:

-1. Department heads with risk acceptance authority become distracted by the daily activities that they eventually and completely ignore reviewing their hazards and risk controls.
+1. Department heads with risk acceptance authority become so distracted by the daily activities that they eventually and completely ignore reviewing their hazards and risk controls.

 2. Safety managers could not get department heads involved in the proactive hazard analysis activities and did this work for the department heads.
 This set a bad precedent and future reviews didn't occur because the safety manager was overworked, or didn't have risk acceptance authority to sign off on these risk management elements.